shahdalhaj/Databases-Homework/week-3/mandatory/2-api/task.md

 ## Task

-In the following homework, you will create new API endpoints in the NodeJS application `cyf-ecommerce-api` that you created for last week homework for the Database 2 class.
+In the following homework, you will create new API endpoints in the NodeJS application `cyf-ecommerce-api` that you created for last week's homework for the Database 2 class.

 - If you don't have it already, add a new GET endpoint `/products` to load all the product names along with their supplier names.